 Drawing from the conclusions of the Exploratory Workshop and from the Secretariat’s own research, a document with the proposed scope of the project and a request to convene a Working Group was presented at the second meeting of the Governing Council at its 100th session, in September 2021.
 On that occasion, the Governing Council decided to recommend assigning a high priority status to the project and authorised the Secretariat to establish a Working Group.

 As consistent with the Institute’s established working methodology, a Working Group has been established, composed of members selected for their expertise in the field of bank crisis management, insolvency law and deposit insurance.
 Experts participate in a personal capacity and represent different legal systems and geographical regions.
+The Working Group is composed of the following expert members:

 In addition, UNIDROIT has invited relevant international and transnational organisations, as well as a number of central banks, supervisors, resolution authorities and deposit insurance corporations to participate in the Working Group as observers.